-Vermont College of Fine Arts is governed by a Board of Trustees.
+VCFA is governed by a Board of Trustees.
 The Board of Trustees has final responsibility for the institution, and assures the institution's health by exercising its authority to: determine the mission of the College; hire, evaluate and retain the President of the College; approve the strategic plan; and set tuition and budget.
 The Trustees delegate operating authority to the President of the College to achieve the College mission and realize its strategic plan within the established budget.